srishtishaw59/upi-analysis/README.md

 ...
 ```

-## 🎯 Future Enhancements
+## 🎯 Future Plans

-Potential improvements:
-- Implement additional ML algorithms (ARIMA, Prophet, LSTM)
-- Add seasonality and trend decomposition
+- Try better ML models like ARIMA or LSTM
-- Include external economic indicators
+- Add more factors like festivals, economic events
-- Develop interactive dashboard with Plotly/Dash
+- Build an interactive dashboard
-- Add model comparison and ensemble methods
-- Implement automated hyperparameter tuning
+- Include seasonal patterns
+- Use real-time data if available

 ## 📝 Notes

-- This project was developed in Google Colab for easy sharing and collaboration
+- Built in Google Colab
-- The notebook includes saved outputs and visualizations from previous runs
+- The notebook has outputs from previous runs saved
-- Models assume the number of banks remains constant for next period forecasting
+- For future predictions, the model assumes number of banks stays the same
-- Month indexing is used for time series visualization
-- All financial values are rounded to 2 decimal places for clarity
+- Financial values are rounded to 2 decimal places

 ## 🔗 Google Colab